 I loved Lilly's attention to detail.
 She showed me where readers might become confused and offered great suggestions on how to better weave an emotional arc into my story line.
 Sometimes it's hard to 'kill your darlings,' but she was able to point out the ones I really needed to consider chopping.
 I also appreciated her timeliness, professionalism, and communication.

 -An edit includes one round of feedback only.
 If you would like me to read your revision after you've incorporated my notes and provide additional feedback, that will be considered a separate edit, with a separate fee.

 -Reserved editing slots can be rescheduled with at least 30 days' notice at no additional cost.
 A rescheduling fee of 20% of the total editing fee will be charged for cancellation at any point after a deposit has been made, or for rescheduling with less than 30 days' notice.

--I offer a handful of sliding scale discounted slots for essay and query letter editing, and big picture manuscript critiques.
+-I offer a handful of sliding scale discounted manuscript evaluations and book proposal edits per year.
 If you are a marginalized writer who can't afford these regular rates, please let me know and we'll work something out.

 I'm happy to answer any questions about any of these services!
 Get in touch today to reserve your spot in my editorial calendar.